jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 ### Write a Clear Vision

-For our vision, we will define our project and use the Objective Key Results (OKRs) framewor.
-If you aren't familiar, this was popularized by the book "[Measure What Matters](https://www.whatmatters.com/)" and is used at companies like Google.
+For the vision, we will define your project and use the Objective Key Results (OKRs) framework.
+If you aren't familiar, this was popularized by the book "[Measure What Matters](https://www.whatmatters.com/)" and is used at companies like Google and Intuit.

 First, define what you expect to achieve by learning TypeScript.